dxcamps/CloudDevCamp14/03-PaaS/Demo/End/Fireworks/README.md

-Fireworks
+﻿Fireworks
 =========

 Play virtual fireworks with your friends together over Internet using SignalR, HTML 5, and Javascript.

-This updated version is a Website instead of a Azure Cloud Service, and it uses Redis cache as SignalR backbone.
+This verions uses Redis cache as SignalR backbone, but is configured to run as a Web Role in a Cloud Service.

-Modify the Startup.cs file and replace "[Redis cache cluster]" and "[access key]" to your Redis cache cluster connection information.
+**Modify the Startup.cs file and replace "[Redis cache cluster]" and "[access key]" to your Redis cache cluster connection information.**